a-r-j-u-n-s/linkedin-sales-scraper/README.md

 # linkedin-sales-scraper
-**LinkedinScraper** is a sales web scraping bot that generates relevant leads/accounts for companies of your choice based on data from [LinkedIn](https://www.linkedin.com/feed/) and saves their information.
+**LinkedinScraper** is a sales web scraping bot that generates relevant leads/accounts for companies of your choice based on data from [LinkedIn](https://www.linkedin.com/feed/) and saves the results to a .csv file.

 ## Dependencies
 *Requires Python 3.7 or later*